arunsupe/semantic-grep/Readme.md

 **Binary**:

 1. Download the latest binary release
-2. Download a word2vec model (see below)
+2. Download a vector embedding model (see below)
 3. Optionally, download the config.json to configure model location there (or do this from the command line)

 **From source (linux/osx)**: